aws-samples/aws-cdk-golden-ami-pipeline/README.md

 -   EC2 Inspector (by using AWS Managed SSM Document) can be integrated for Vulnerability scanning.

--   Once the Golden AMI is distributed , the SSM parameter in target account will be updated in with the new AMI ID .
-The SSM parameters value in the target account will always contain the latest AMI built through the pipeline.

 -   Image Pipeline will send SNS notification for success or failure.
 Later this can be used to update DynamoDB ( This part is not implemented in the solution)